dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

 The profile is intentionally minimal.
-It binds a relation-backed witness tableau, a Merkle commitment to its leaves, a KLP22 Fiat-Shamir challenge schedule, a verifier-recomputed `NRSP` response digest, and one selected opening leaf.
-Later work replaces the compact `NRSP` digest section with explicit verifier-checked Ligero response objects.
+It binds a relation-backed witness tableau, a Merkle commitment to its leaves, a KLP22 Fiat-Shamir challenge schedule, an explicit verifier-parsed `NRSP` response object, and one selected opening leaf.
+Later work replaces the minimal row/query response with polynomial Ligero response values.

 ## Tableau